Makrani dialect: Background

 In general, after numerous studies, the Balochi language has three main dialects.
 The main dialect split is between Western, Southern, and Eastern Balochi.

 Makrani is the main branch of Southern Balochi.

-Dialects
+Subdialects

 Southern Balochi subdialects include Lashari, Sarbazi, Kechi, Karachi and Coastal dialect.
 They are spoken in the Makran region, which is why all these dialects are generally called Makrani.

-It's Spoken in the southern parts of Balochistan, including coastal areas like Gwadar, Chabahar, and southern Pakistan, Persian Gulf states, expanding up to Iranshahr in Iran and Kech valley and Karachi in Pakistan.